-^o Trade or Business Expenses.
+- Trade or Business Expenses.
 Taxpayers are permitted to deduct the ordinary and necessary expenses of conducting a trade or business.
 Typical deductible expenses include compensation and fringe benefits for employees, the employer's portions of unemployment insurance and social security taxes, rent, utilities, advertising, and other similar current costs.
 Capital expenditures (that is, those that add to the value or useful life of property) cannot be deducted.
 Rather, they must be depreciated.
-(See Section 8 below.)

-- Taxes.
+(See Section 8 of this chapter.) - ✓ Fines and Penalties Assessed by Professional Sports League.
+A corporation may deduct a fine or similar penalty paid to an entity other than the government as an ordinary and necessary business expense.
+Except, for taxable years beginning on or after January 1, 2014, a professional sports franchise owner is prohibited from deducting certain fines and penalties under the Corporation Tax Law. - Taxes.
 Corporations may deduct real and personal property taxes.
 Local, state, federal, and foreign income or profits taxes are not deductible.
-Sales taxes are also generally deductible; however, sales taxes incurred in the process of manufacturing or constructing property must be capitalized into the value of the property. - Interest.
+Sales taxes are also generally deductible; however, sales taxes incurred in the process of manufacturing or constructing property must be capitalized into the value of the property. - o Interest.
 In general, corporations may deduct all interest paid or accrued on business debts.
 While generally in conformity with federal law, California applies special rules to determine the interest expense of multistate and international corporations. - Meals, Travel, Entertainment, and Private Club Expenses.
 Meal, travel, and entertainment costs are 50% deductible.
 Certain convention and cruise ship expenses are subject to special limitations.
 California conforms to the federal denial of club dues deductions. - Charitable Contributions.
 Corporations may deduct the value of contributions to charitable or nonprofit organizations.
 The maximum deduction is 10% of net income; excess contributions may be carried over to the next five succeeding taxable years.
 Deductions for contributions of appreciated property (property that has increased in value) are generally limited to the basis (cost) of the property.